carykh/lazykh/README.md

 ```

 ### Step 5 - Convert the image sequence to a video and add audio (Runtime: 8 minutes for a 5-min video)
-Run this command, which will create the video file and delete all the frame files
+Run this command, which will create the video file and delete all the image files.
 ```
 python3 code/videoFinisher.py --input_file exampleVideo/ev --keep_frames F
 ```